Tony Blackman: Smiths Industries

 Blackman later worked for Smiths Industries.

-Personal life
+Personal life and death

 Blackman married Margaret in late 1956.
-He had a son in 1964 (who married in 1998, with a grand-daughter in 2003) and a daughter in 1961.

-When with Avro, he lived in Hamble-le-Rice.
+They had two children.

 He was made an OBE in the 1974 Birthday Honours.
 When deputy chief test pilot of Hawker Siddeley in Cheshire, he was awarded the Queen's Commendation for Valuable Service in the Air in the 1970 New Year Honours.

+Blackman wrote a series of books about the aircraft he had tested, including Vulcan Boys: From the Cold War to the Falklands — True Tales of the Delta V-Bomber, in addition to a series of aviation novels featuring an insurance investigator called Peter Talbot.

+Blackman's books are regarded as an aviation classics.
+His autobiography, Test Pilot.
+My Extraordinary Life in Flight. is considered as an authoritative work and essential reading for anyone aspiring to develop a knowledge of test flying.

+Blackman died on 13 August 2024, at the age of 96.